 This workout is for someone who isn't new to lifting, who wants to add quality size to each part of their deltoid, is pain-free, and understands good form.
 If you're wanting to add size, it'll help you do that, but if you're trying to slim down and just want your shoulders to stand out and look "toned," it fits the bill there, too.

 Because this is an intense workout, I only recommend performing it once a week.
 Each time you do, I recommend switching variations of the same movement: dumbbell, machine, cable, barbell, and so on.
 No matter what movement you select, though, you should start with the same warm-up I used in the beginner's workout.
 Trust me: It works!

 Women's Width-Building Shoulder Workout

 Make those shoulders pop by putting the focus on the lateral deltoids!
-This may be a routine you want to implement for 4-6 weeks, or it may be one that you use every third shoulder workout, alternating it with some of the other workouts here.
+You can do this workout for 4-6 weeks straight, or it may be one that you use every third shoulder workout, alternating it with some of the other workouts here.

 Women's Advanced High-Volume Shoulder Workout

-If you're an advanced enough lifter to handle this workout, then you probably don't need much in terms of technique cues.
-I'll just say this: Use the implements that are safest and most comfortable for you, and stay in control of the weight.
-If you don't have access to a machine for lateral raises, either a resistance band or a single cable raise will work.
+If you don't have access to a machine for lateral raises, either a resistance band or a single-arm cable raise will work.
 And on all moves, don't be afraid to lift lighter than you would for a workout with less volume.